Prior-based Noisy Text Data Filtering: Fast and Strong Alternative For Perplexity: Additional analysis

 If a sample $x_i^{512}$ is classified as a $e\%$ outlier, we then check whether the concatenated block $x^{1024}_{i//2}$ is also classified as an outlier.
 We repeat the same comparison for $x^{2048}$.
 As shown in \autoref{tab:blocksize}, outliers of smaller blocks were largely retained as outliers in larger blocks, indicating strong alignment.
 However, the overlap diminishes as n grows.
 This is because if a page contains both noisy and (more or equal proportion of) clean content, discarding the entire page may not always be ideal.

 \paragraph{Sensitivity to threshold \ } Regarding the threshold ratio of outliers, we follow the optimal threshold of the PPL-based filter. \cite{ankner2024ppl} extensively evaluated PPL-based filtering across different selection rates (25\%, 50\%, 75\%) and concluded that 50\% was the most effective.
-Nevertheless, we explore an additional approach for verification (``elbow'' in \autoref{tab:ablation}).
+Nevertheless, we explore an additional approach for verification (``elbow'' in \autoref{tab:threshold}).
 As illustrated in \autoref{fig:prior_samples}, we normalize $\mu$, $\sigma$, rank to a $0-1$ scale, and define boundaries where the gradient crosses $-1$ (on both sides), resulting in an 82\% threshold of the data.
-However, the overall performance was lower than the 50\% threshold, which is consistent with the observation of \cite{ankner2024ppl}.
+However, the overall performance was lower than the 50\% threshold.
+We also present an experiment with a threshold of 25\%, which also showed clearly lower performance.
+These observations were consistent with the observation of \cite{ankner2024ppl}.